Health and wellbeing services

 - Derbyshire Dales District Council leisure centres

-- Erewash Borough council - culture and leisure
+- Erewash Borough council - health clubs

 - High Peak Borough Council - leisure centres